 - Ability to develop residual income that grows monthly

 - Negative perception of MLM or direct sales from most people

 - Designed to favor those with people-skills & charisma

 - More of a “recruiting” game than anything

 Chances Are, You Want to Make Money

 Like mentioned earlier, I was actually an Amway distributor at one point and did the whole sha-bang.
 The whole reason why I got in was to basically make more money.
 I was shown the presentation, paid money to get in, and became active.
 I know a lot of people reading this review are truly interested in earning a passive income or autopilot income in their spare-time and need extra income, which is why they are researching Amway as a possible option.
-I actually earn a full-time income from home through affiliate marketing online, but that’s a whole other story we could get to later.
-First let me explain what this is all about.
+I actually earn a full-time income from home through affiliate marketing online, you can check out my #1 recommendation here.

 Do You Really “Save Money”?
 I Don’t Think So

 A big selling point that distributors will give is that you save money on the household products you already buy.
 I actually have to disagree with this.
 The way it works is you want to at least generate 100 pv in your business and then another 50 pv customer.
 Amway is going to pay you on the amount of “PV” or “Points” you accumulate in your network.

 $2.50= 1 point…only for CERTAIN products…mainly Nutrilite & Artistry.